Kampen, Overijssel

 Kampen has one of the best preserved old town centres of the Netherlands, including remains of the ancient city wall (of which three gates are still standing) and numerous churches.
 Also notable are the three bridges over the IJssel which connect Kampen with IJsselmuiden and Kampereiland, the agricultural area between the branches which form the IJssel delta, and a windmill (d' Olde Zwarver – the Old Vagabond).
 Since November 2018, the town and some communes are on a river island.
-Between the 14th and 16th century it was the biggest town in the Northern Netherlands (modern day European Netherlands).
-The town is about 90km northeast of Amsterdam.
+Between the 14th and 16th century it was one of the biggest towns in the Northern Netherlands (modern day European Netherlands).
+The town is about 90 kilometer northeast of Amsterdam.

 Traditionally people in Kampen speak a variation of the Sallands dialect, known as Kampers.

 History

 Middle Ages

 By 1150, there were already wooden buildings on the site where Kampen is currently located.
 The name Kampen, however, is not mentioned until 1277.
 The city has had city rights since 1236.
 As a result of its convenient location on the busy trade route between the Zuiderzee and the Rhine, Kampen quickly developed from simple settlements into a prosperous trading town, to become one of the most powerful and leading cities of northwestern Europe.
 In the 14th century, Kampen exchanged with the bishop of Utrecht, Jan van Arkel, the Mastenbroek polder against the right to increase the IJsseldelta.

 The silting up of the IJssel brought a gradual end to the prosperity of Kampen from 1430 on.
 For a long time Kampen did not want to sign a union and make economic and political concessions to other cities, as was usual in the Hanseatic League.
 When the County of Holland went to war with the Hanseatic League this situation came to an end: the city was forced to choose a side in the war.
 Kampen was originally more oriented toward the Baltic trade and commerce with the hinterland of the Rhine, and therefore in 1441 formally joined the Hanseatic League.
 The city had much influence in the League; despite loud protests from the other towns in lower reaches of the IJssel and from other Hanseatic cities, the League agreed in 1448 to build a bridge over the river.
 This project was accomplished in just five months.
 With this bridge Kampen hoped to be able to develop closer relationships with the hinterland.